cdmckinley/splatspot-interface-java/README.md

 #### Probable Primary Endpoint

 Finding someone to play a specific game with you isn't always easy.
-When it comes to "Splatoon 3", a single team consists of four players, and adding AI-controlled players to fill those positions is not an option.
+When it comes to "Splatoon 3", each of the two teams consists of four players, and adding AI-controlled players to fill those positions is not an option.
 While Splatoon 3 does offer its own matchmaking, that doesn't include getting to chat with people that don't already know each other.
+People may only chat with those on their friends list, and only through Nintendo's smartphone app.
 SplatSpot consists of a Discord server, website, and Java-driven Discord application, that helps players of Splatoon 3 team up and find a team to play against when necessary.

 #### Alternative Ideas/Stretch Goals

 "Splatoon 3" users like to share moments from their games, both the funny and epic moments!
-SplatSpot allows users to browse replay codes, video captures, fanart, and memes posted by players of Splatoon 3.
-It achieves this by storing the codes for replays, and links for other types of media, into a database.
-They're viewable from the website through a search (thanks to APIs of certain hosts, such as Twitter), and (if using the Discord API) are posted into Discord once they're posted on the web.
+SplatSpot allows users to browse video captures, fanart, and memes posted by players of Splatoon 3.
+It achieves this by storing links of different social media posts into a database.
+They're viewable from the website through a search (thanks to APIs of certain hosts, such as Twitter), and (if using the Discord API) are posted into a feed on the Discord server once they're posted on the web.

 ### Project Technologies

 - Database
-  - Likely MySQL
+  - MySQL 8.0.30
 - ORM Framework
-  - Hibernate
+  - Hibernate 5.4.24.Final
 - Dependency Management
   - Maven
 - Web services consumed using Java
   - Likely Primarily
-    - Discord API using the "Java Discord API" library
+    - Consume a separate spp that uses the Discord API using the "Java Discord API" library, version 4.4.0
   - Likely Secondarily/Stretch Goals
     - Twitter
     - YouTube
     - Potentially an undecided image hosting website
 - CSS
   - Likely Bootstrap
+  - TODO custom CSS?
 - Data Validation
   - TODO determine this
 - Logging
-  - Log4J2
+  - Log4J 2.17.2
 - Hosting:
-  - Likely AWS
+  - AWS
 - Research Topics
   - Java Discord API (for communicating with Discord)
+  - OAuth2 (for interacting with specific accounts)
   - Twitter API (for embedding)
   - YouTube API (for embedding)
 - Unit Testing
-  - JUnit
+  - JUnit 4.12
 - IDE
   - IntelliJ IDEA